 I also remember talking to her and wanting to write a book on my own.
 It’s working title was to be- ‘Sex at 21, my views and their views.’
 Nothing came of it then.
 Who knows maybe I will still write it someday.
 But I did do the next thing…I painted a series of kettles on Kamasutra.

 Though, those were fun and not serious at all.
 Serious and seriously fun, is what my friend Juhi Chaturvedi did with Vicky Donor.
-To conceptualize and write the story, screenplay and dialog for such a film in India, is fantastic.
-To be a women who wrote this, and have this film be such an outstanding success is stupendous.
+To conceptualize and write the story, screenplay and dialog for such a film in India is fantastic.
+To be a woman who wrote this, and have this film be such an outstanding success is stupendous.

 This kettle is my hat tip to Juhi, for handling such a topic with so much panache.
 To have us laugh through our tears and come away with a warm fuzzy feeling… If you have not yet seen the movie, GO NOW and get the DVD.
 I guarantee you won’t regret it.
 The music too is something that will stay with you long after… especially ‘Paani da…”